Seniors -1951, 1954, 1959, 1964, 1965, 1972, 1982, 2006

 League Medalists | Senior Best Fairest Winners| Senior Premiership Teams | Reserve Premiership Teams

 Scott Beel 308 club games between 1985 to 2005, (241 senior games).
 A magician around the goals and won many Rye games off his own boot, highly skillful and at times had the ball on a string, was senior captain from 1996 to 1999, Runner up Senior B & F 1996, 3rd in 1986.
 Reserves Premiership Coach 2007, Reserves Coach 2003 – 2008.
 Also has the honour of the Rye home game change rooms named after him.
-Has been Vice President for the past 17 years.
+Has been Vice President for the past 19 years.
 Recruited from Tootgarook Junior Football Club.
+Named on the Interchange in the best team of 50 years between 1946 – 1995

 Greg Doyle, 139 senior games, and some say the best ever player to pull on the Rye Guernsey.
 Big strong and hands of steel, was the number 1 ruckman on the Mornington Peninsula for his 9 seasons at Rye.
 A 5 time senior Jennings Medal winner for Rye’s best and fairest, a 2 time league best & fairest winner, senior coach 1999 – 2001, and 2006 senior premiership co- captain, multiple Inter league representative and MVP, and out and out champion of the club.